-The company's insider trading policy prohibits directors, officers and employees from speculating in company securities or engaging in transactions designed to hedge their ownership interests.
-The policy also prohibits directors and executive officers from pledging company securities except under limited circumstances and with the approval of the Compensation Committee.
+The company's securities compliance and insider trading policy prohibits directors, officers and employees from engaging in speculative transactions involving company securities, including entering into hedging or monetization transactions or similar arrangements with respect to company securities.
+The policy also prohibits directors and executive officers from pledging company securities except under limited circumstances and with approval by the Compensation Committee.

-A copy of our insider trading policy is available by going to our public web site at [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," then "Corporate Governance," and "Securities Law Compliance and Insider Trading Policy."
+A copy of our securities compliance and insider trading policy may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investors," then "Corporate Governance," and "Securities Law Compliance and Insider Trading Policy."